Measure The Impact of Your Leadership Actions

 - Compare day and night shifts

-- Compare with other KPI’s like productivity, sales, staff retention, sick days, etc
+- Compare with other Key Performance Indicators (KPI’s) like productivity, sales, staff retention, sick days, etc

 These are the benefits our users mention for…

-- A People KPI to be discussed at management meetings and operational meetings.
+- A People KPI to be discussed at management and operational meetings.
 Get high-level people data.

 - Know where you have strong leaders.
 Make sure they see a clear future path in your organization.